The essential role of computational graphs

 Equation is the origin of gradient accumulation.

-In graph language, if a node value is used by several child nodes , then
+In graph language, if a value feeds several downstream operations , then

 This formula is one of the central equations of backpropagation.